 Assynt Field Club was founded in 1986 and has over 110 members.

 Membership is free and open to all, residents or visitors with funds raised by donations at meetings and from the sale of publications.
-Members are circulated in the spring and autumn, by e-mail or post, with a programme of events and a summary of recent wildlife observations.
+Members are contacted in the spring and autumn, by e-mail or post, with a programme of events and a summary of recent wildlife observations.

 The Committee of the Club consists of three Officers elected annually, Chairman, Secretary and Treasurer, and six other members.
 Currently, these are: